jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 ### <i>Consciousness as a Fundamental Aspect of Reality</i>

 > "How can a three-pound mass of jelly that you can hold in your palm imagine angels, contemplate the meaning of infinity, and even question its own place in the cosmos?
-Especially awe inspiring is the fact that any single brain, including yours, is made up of atoms that were forged in the hearts of countless, far-flung stars billions of years ago.
-These particles drifted for eons and light-years until gravity and change brought them together here, now.
-These atoms now form a conglomerate- your brain- that can not only ponder the very stars that gave it birth but can also think about its own ability to think and wonder about its own ability to wonder.
 With the arrival of humans, it has been said, the universe has suddenly become conscious of itself.
 This, truly, it the greatest mystery of all." <br>
 ~V.S.
 Ramachandran, The Tell-Tale Brain: A Neuroscientist's Quest for What Makes Us Human

-Traditionally, science placed consciousness downstream of the brain—an emergent property of complex matter.
-But new frontiers in both neuroscience and quantum physics challenge this.

 Traditionally, science has viewed consciousness as emergent—an epiphenomenon arising from the brain.
 But both neuroscience and quantum physics are reshaping this view.

-Recent models suggest the brain isn't a <b>generator</b> or consciousness—it's a <b>filter</b>.
+Recent models suggest the brain isn't a <b>generator</b> of consciousness—it's a <b>filter</b>.

 > The universe may be infinite in awareness, and the human brain is simply the device that focuses and filters this infinite awareness into a usable stream known as the ego-identity—allowing you to survive, eat, speak, and love in a world of form.

-The body is simply the lens through which a soul enters density and consciousness, then, is not produced by the brain, but <i>channeled</i> through it.
+The body is simply the lens through which a soul enters density.
+Consciousness, then, is not produced by the brain, but <i>channeled</i> through it.

 You are not your brain.<br>
 Your brain is your bridge.